 What if you bought a shaggy rug like a boucherite rag rug?
 These are a little different to clean.
 Because of the nature of the rug you’ll want to be a little more gentle with them.
 The higher pile also means there’s more chance to pull out a piece of the rug and unravel a portion.

 **This advice is based on my own experience cleaning Moroccan rugs.
-If you are unsure you should always call or consult with a professional cleaner.
+If you are unsure you should always call or consult with a professional cleaner who is familiar with Moroccan rugs.

 Be a part of the MarocMama family!